os11k/os11k.github.io/_posts/2016-08-05-clustering-Asterisk-using-Kamailio.markdown

 17) This is very simple and easy cluster set-up of Asterisk, off cause there are dozens other options, what include register server on
 Kamailio side, using DUNDi and etc. You can even skip Kamailio and use DNS based fail-over, just make sure that your SIP clients support DNS SRV records.

-18) In following set-up single point of failure is Asterisk and MySQL DB.
+18) In following set-up single point of failure is Kamailio and MySQL DB.
 For MySQL you can use some-kind cluster(Galera, Percona), there is dozens manuals online.
 For Kamailio you can have some-kind fail-over set-up too.
 I hope this article was help-full and I really do not intended to answer all question, but I just wanted to provide simple manual for cluster set-up from where you can start to build up your set-up.